inkVerb/501webapp/README.md

 ```
 # Maintainer: Ink Is A Verb <codes@inkisaverb.com>
 pkgname=501webapp
-#pkgver=1.0.0  # Replace this with the pkgver() function, getting the version from git so this does not need to be re-written on every release
+pkgver=1  # Must not be empty (can be anything), later replaced with the pkgver() function, getting the version from git so this does not need to be re-written on every release
 pkgrel=1
 pkgdesc="The VIP Code 501 CMS web app-as-package"
 url="https://github.com/inkVerb/501webapp"